deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
- 🌟  Barbiel
+ 🌟  Zephon
 ----------------------------------

  A stone gray weeping angel.
 On
  meeting him one might form the
  following three impressions:
- that he was Scottish, that he
+ that he was Welsh, that he was
- was intelligent, and that he was
+ intelligent, and that he was
- nuttier than a treeful of
+ frutier than a treeful of
  monkeys on nitrous oxide.

  Type: Weeping Angel